nexusformat/definitions/misc/impatient/index.rst

    your instrument type.
 If so, check if all required fields are stored in the appropriate form.

-Before beginning this process it might be worthwhile to look at some of the NeXus application definitions in the NeXus reference manual for examples and inspiration.
-But be aware that NeXus application definitions only define minimum sets for a certain usage case.
+Before beginning this process, it might be worthwhile to look at some of the NeXus application definitions in the NeXus reference manual for examples and inspiration.
+But be aware that each NeXus application definition only defines the minimum sets for a certain usage case.

 In this process you might encounter the situation that you wish to store more information then foreseen by NeXus.
 There are two options